-These conditions on disbursements to owners exclude repayment of owner advances provided in 2020 to cover temporary cash shortfalls, when the advances were previously approved by HUD.
+These conditions on disbursements to owners exclude repayment of owner advances provided in 2020 to cover temporary cash shortfalls when the advances were previously approved by HUD.
 Repayment of such advances will be allowed without regard to the CSP.

-Note on Exclusion from Contract Rent Increases/Adjustments: CSPs are currently the only permitted mechanism for owners to receive compensation from HUD for COVID-19 cost increases incurred from March 27, 2020, through July 31, 2020.
-One-time or temporary expenses reimbursed with a CSP must be excluded from computations of future budget-based rent adjustment (BBRA) requests.
-Routine annual BBRAs should incorporate COVID-19 cost impacts only to the extent an increase can be anticipated to persist on a long-term basis (e.g., insurance premium changes) and must not annualize all temporary monthly cost increases incurred in recent months.
+Note on Exclusion from Contract Rent Increases/Adjustments: CSPs are currently the only permitted mechanism for owners to receive compensation from HUD for COVID-19 cost increases incurred from March 27, 2020, through November 30, 2020.
+One-time or temporary expenses, whether reimbursed with a CSP or funded from other sources, must be excluded from computations of future budget-based rent adjustment (BBRA) requests.
+Routine annual BBRAs should incorporate COVID-19 cost impacts only to the extent an increase can be anticipated to persist on a long-term basis (e.g., insurance premium changes) and must not annualize temporary monthly cost increases incurred in recent months.
 More detailed guidance on updated BBRA processing standards is forthcoming.
-Further, any temporary enhancement to service coordination funded by CSP or temporary supportive service enhancements funded from any source must be disregarded by appraisers when completing rent comparability studies for Section 8 properties.
+Further, any temporary supportive service enhancements funded from any source must be disregarded by appraisers when completing rent comparability studies for Section 8 properties.